JoeKnittel/joeknittel.github.io/_posts/2021-02-01-Graphing-Libraries-Part-1.md

 This is a calendar heatmap, wherein each rectangle corresponds to a specific month over the span of several decades.
 There are some clear elements that jump out at the viewer: specifically, the low unemployment rate around 1953 (post-WWII growth) and the high unemployment rates around 1982 (recession induced by tightened monetary policy) and around 2009 (the Great Recession).
 We also get a good view of intra-yearly patterns throughout the dataset.

-That I chose this plot to exhibit is not particularly meaningful; there will be tons of opportunities for exploring the different types of plots bokeh is capable of producing (including those that contain widgets).
+That I chose to exhibit this plot is not particularly meaningful; there will be tons of opportunities for exploring the different types of plots bokeh is capable of producing (including those that contain widgets).

 ## Altair

-<a href = "https://altair-viz.github.io/gallery/index.html">Altair</a> is one of the more commonly-used graphing libraries for Python.
+Last but not least, we have <a href = "https://altair-viz.github.io/gallery/index.html">Altair</a>, which is one of the more commonly-used graphing libraries for Python.

 The package provides tools for creating a vast array of static plots (e.g., bar charts, histograms, line charts, etc.), but it can also be used to create several types of interactive plots.